 These fitness programs can include regular exercise programs, relaxing on-site massages, smoking cessation programs, yoga sessions, outdoor sports, and activities etc. Among all of these on-site corporate massages are especially famous among most MNCs.
 Here are a few reasons why:

 - Everyone gets to keep their clothes on; no need for changing rooms.

-- No sweating, one can sit through the entire procedure (though not if you are playing basketball of course!).
+- No sweating, one can sit through the entire procedure.

 - Complete lumbar and cervical support provides optimal relaxation.

 - No oil required, only lotion may be used for hand massages.

 Although the introduction of fitness programs may seem like an extra expenditure in the beginning, it actually turns out to be a fantastic and sagacious investment.
 These programs are a smart way to increase employee productivity by: